SmileyEmmaLu/20PercentProject/README.md

 ## File Explanation
 Everything out of the src is either gradle setup or part of the initial set up.
 I did not code anything in them.

-The file in the src is called CalendarQuickStart.java.
+The file in the src is called **CalendarQuickStart.java**.
 Inside is the progress that I have made with the Google Calendar API.
 Anyone that pulls from this repository is able to have a set up code that they could make further developments on.

+## Google Calendar Set Up:

 ## Using Canvas API:
 URL: https://canvas.instructure.com/doc/api/courses.html